 A debtor can keep up to 75% of their earnings, whether federal hourly minimum wage earnings or other unpaid weekly earnings.

 If the amount happens to be less than 40 times the state or federal hourly minimum wage, the minimum wage amount will be used over the 75 percent earnings mandate.

 It is also important to note that bankruptcy courts can change wage exceptions for low-income debtors.

 For persons who rely on specific tools or equipment to earn their living, Georgia exemptions allow one to claim exemptions for equipment capped at $1,500.
 Tools of trade may include anything from saws, hammers, or even a laptop.

 Insurance, Pension and Retirement Exemption

 Retirement accounts, including unmatured life insurance proceeds, 401(k), and IRAs, are usually exempted under Georgia bankruptcy law.
 These can typically be retained at total value regardless of whether you decide to file a Chapter 13 bankruptcy or Chapter 7 bankruptcy.

-Nonetheless, it is critical to note that unmatured life insurance cash value is capped at $2,000, and the rest will have to be distributed to creditors.
+Nonetheless, it is critical to note that unmatured life insurance dividends value is capped at $2,000, and the rest will have to be distributed to creditors.